OXIGEN salud

 Mechanical ventilation

-A tracheostomy is an artificial, invasive route for accessing the airways that can be maintained for a long period.
-As well as being used for ventilation, it ensures direct access to respiratory secretions, thus preventing any obstruction in the upper airways.
-It also removes the need for a face or nasal mask and is a safer system when support is needed between 16 and 24 hours per day.
+A tracheostomy is an artificial and invasive airway access device that can be maintained for an extended period.
+It allows not only for adequate ventilation but also direct access to respiratory secretions, preventing upper airway obstruction.
+It also allows for a face free from a nasal or facial mask and provides a more secure system when support is needed for 16 to 24 hours a day.

-In cases where ventilation via cuffless cannula is ineffective or the leaks into the upper airway cause too much discomfort for the patient, several alternatives are available: use of a wider cannula, ventilation via cuffed cannula with its balloon deflated and, as a last resort, ventilation via cuffed cannula with its balloon partially or entirely inflated.
+In cases where ventilation through a non-cuffed cannula is ineffective or leaks into the upper airway cause significant discomfort to the patient, the following alternatives are proposed: switching to a cannula with a larger diameter, ventilation through a cannula with a deflated cuff, or, as a last resort, ventilation with a cannula with a partially or fully inflated cuff.

 Place the ventilator on a bedside table, near the headboard, so that it cannot fall over during sleep.